iotserver24/anipro-app/deeplink_documentation.md

 3. Check that the URL format matches exactly what the app expects
 4. On Android, verify the intent filters are correctly configured
 5. Test with the ADB command to rule out issues with the source of the deeplink
+6. For episode links, ensure the episode ID is properly URL-encoded when creating the share URL and properly decoded when handling the deeplink

+### Common Episode Sharing Issues

+If episode sharing is not working correctly:

+1. **Encoding Issues**: Make sure the episode ID is properly URL-encoded using `encodeURIComponent()` when creating the share URL
+2. **Decoding Issues**: Ensure the episode ID is properly decoded using `decodeURIComponent()` when handling the deeplink
+3. **Token Format**: Verify that the complete episode ID with token is being used (format: `animeId$ep=episodeNumber$token=uniqueToken`)
+4. **API Compatibility**: Confirm that the episode ID format matches what the API expects

 ## Conclusion

 Deeplinks using the `anisurge://` scheme provide a powerful way to navigate directly to content within the AniSurge app.
 By implementing proper deeplink handling, the app offers a seamless experience for users sharing and accessing content across different platforms.
+The updated episode sharing format that includes the complete episode ID with token ensures that users can directly access specific episodes without errors.